 Luxury vinyl flooring options

 If you choose a vinyl composite tile or luxury vinyl plank, you will select between stone plastic composite (SPC) and wood-plastic composite (WPC).
 The main difference between the two is that the WPC core comprises wood by-products, while SPC replaces the wood with stone.

 Stone composite gives you a more rigid construction, offering a dense and durable construction that resists dents, dings, and scratches extremely well.
 Even though these materials are generally thinner than WPC, they still maintain a dense rigidity that makes them perfect for floating applications.

 Wood-plastic composite maintains outstanding durability, especially in resisting scuffs, scratches, and stains, but provides more warm-to-the-touch comfort and noise-canceling properties than stone.
 This benefit can be especially sought-after in areas such as kitchens, where standing for extended periods is a common occurrence.

 Express Flooring is here for you to look for a flooring store to meet your need for waterproof products.
 We work hard to bring the store to your door, eliminating the hassle, frustration, and anxiety that often comes with the floor shopping experience.

-We proudly serve Houston, TX, Phoenix, and Tucson, AZ, including the communities of Marana, Vail, Oro Valley, Catalina Foothills, Sahuarita, Green Valley, Red Rock, and more.
+We proudly serve Arizona, Texas, Las Vegas, & New Mexico, including the communities of Marana, Vail, Oro Valley, Catalina Foothills, Sahuarita, Green Valley, Red Rock, and more.
 So when you need the best vinyl plank flooring for your home, be sure to contact us for a mobile showroom appointment.